Alisha Chinai: Career

-Chinai's initial albums include Jaadoo, Babydoll, Aah...
+Chinai's initial albums included Jaadoo, Babydoll, Aah...
 Alisha!, Madonna, Kamasutra, Alisha - Madonna of India and Made in India.
 Alisha was introduced to Hindi film music by the veteran music director and composer Bappi Lahiri.
 They had many disco hits together in many films in the 1980s including Adventures of Tarzan, Dance Dance, Commando, Guru, Love Love Love, etc. When she started her career with him, she was playback singing for many leading actresses, such as Karisma Kapoor, Smita Patil, Mandakini, Sridevi, Juhi Chawla, Madhuri Dixit, Divya Bharti.
 In 1985, Alisha sang two songs with Remo Fernandes, in Konkani, for the album Old Goan Gold.
 She also recorded a song for Pankuj Parashar's film Jalwa (1987), composed by Anand–Milind.
-One of her biggest hits during the 1980s was "Kaate Nahin Katthe" (Mr. India), which she recorded in 1987 with Kishore Kumar under the music direction of Laxmikant–Pyarelal.
+One of her biggest hits during the 1980s was "Kaate Nahin Katthe" from Mr. India, which she recorded in 1987 with Kishore Kumar under the music direction of Laxmikant–Pyarelal.
 Another successful track, in 1989, was "Raat Bhar Jaam Se" from the film Tridev, which had music by Kalyanji-Anandji and Viju Shah.

 In the 1990s, Chinai took on working in different films, collaborating with other music directors, such as Anu Malik, Anand–Milind, Rajesh Roshan and Nadeem-Shravan.
-Throughout these years, she had several Bollywood hit songs, including "Dhak Dhak Dhak" with Aditya Pancholi (Maha-Sangram), "Jalta Hai Badan" (Balwaan), "Tere Ishq Mein Nachenge" (Raja Hindustani), "Chaa Raha Hain Pyaar Ka Nasha" (Chandra Mukhi), "Roundhe" (Pyar Tune Kya Kiya), "Sona Sona Roop Hai" (Bollywood/Hollywood), "Mouje Mein" (Karobaar), "De Diya" (Keemat), "Ruk Ruk Ruk" (Vijaypath) and the controversial "Sexy Sexy Sexy Mujhe Log Bole" (Khuddar).
+Throughout these years, she had several Bollywood hit songs, including "Dhak Dhak Dhak" with Aditya Pancholi from Maha-Sangram, "Jalta Hai Badan" from Balwaan, "Tere Ishq Mein Nachenge"from Raja Hindustani, "Chaa Raha Hain Pyaar Ka Nasha" from Chandra Mukhi, "Roundhe" from Pyar Tune Kya Kiya, "Sona Sona Roop Hai" from Bollywood/Hollywood, "Mouje Mein" from Karobaar, "De Diya" from Keemat, "Ruk Ruk Ruk" from Vijaypath and the controversial "Sexy Sexy Sexy Mujhe Log Bole" from Khuddar.

-Chinai recorded an album with Lesle Lewis under the title Bombay Girl, which included the hit song "De De" released in 1994.
+Chinai recorded an album with Lesle Lewis, titled Bombay Girl, which included the hit song "De De" released in 1994.

 Simultaneously, she recorded many songs as a pop singer, with accompanying album releases.
-Chinai was noted for her 1995 hit single and album, titled Made in India, which was composed by Biddu and went on to become one of the highest-selling pop albums of its time, making Alisha became a household name.
+Chinai was noted for her 1995 hit single and eponymous studio album, titled Made in India, which was composed by Biddu and went on to become one of the highest-selling pop albums of its time, making Alisha became a household name.
 It contains well-known songs such as "Aaja Mere Dil Mein", "Ek Baar Do Baar", "Sun O Meri Dhadkan", "Tu Kahan", "Ooh La La", "Tu Jo Mila", "Dhokha Diya Hai Re Tune Mere Dil" and "Lover Girl".
 With its success, Chinai announced her departure from playback singing and wanted to concentrate only on private pop albums.
 However, her follow-up releases were less successful.
-This was also the period when she got into a major controversy with the man who recorded several hit songs with her, Anu Malik.
+This was also the period when she got embroiled into a major controversy with the man who recorded several hit songs with her, Anu Malik.
 During the release of Made in India, Chinai had accused Anu Malik of molesting her.
 Anu Malik and Chinai did not work for several years, only to reunite in 2003 with Ishq Vishk.